 cabal new-install Cabal cabal-install

-If this works update the cabal command on your path with the version installed.
+If this works, update the cabal command on your $PATH with the version installed.
+Some alternative installation methods from source code are described in the Cabal source repository.

 ERROR: cabal: The following packages are likely to be broken by the reinstalls: ...